Efficient Deep Reinforcement Learning with Predictive Processing Proximal Policy Optimization: Discussion

+Encoding dynamics of agent states in predictive forms has long been a topic of interest to overcome partial observability \cite{littman2001prs,singh2012psr, downey2017psrnn, sutton2015tdn,schlegel2021gvfn}.
+Rather than predicting observable outcomes \cite{littman2001prs, singh2012psr} or values of multiple observations as in value functions \cite{schlegel2021gvfn,sutton2015tdn}, P4O differs in modelling the dynamics by predicting the next observation's latent representation.
+Taking these lines of work on constructing compact internal states for prediction further, P4O applies its prediction-based state representation to control settings.
+This also differentiates P4O from other predictive coding architectures like \cite{lotter2016prednet} that uses predictions for self-supervised learning.
 P4O is different from other surprise minimising or predictive coding approaches for learning controllable latent dynamics through its simplicity and the use of a recurrent neural network for learning the dynamics model.
-The simplicity of the method comes from P4O’s use of a subtractive approach as inspired by the inhibition of activity in predictive processing.
+The simplicity of the method comes from P4O’s use of a subtractive approach as inspired by the inhibition of activity in predictive coding.
 This approach enables the dynamics model to act not directly on the learned low dimensional latent representation, but rather on its difference from the prediction generated by the dynamics model.
 Unlike the surprise minimising SMiRL method \cite{berseth2019smirl}, P4O does not need to learn a distribution for latent representations, thus does not require the training of a variational autoencoder.
 It eliminates the need for decoding from the latent space, which is unnecessary for control.
 Based on the SMiRL study, one should expect a surprise minimising approach to perform poorly in relatively stable Atari environments with low entropy gap, but P4O does well on the these environments.
 Learning Controllable Embedding (LCE) algorithms address the problem of applying control in a high-dimensional state space with unknown dynamics by learning a latent dynamics model for direct planning on the embedded lower-dimensional latent space.
-Within this class of algorithms, approaches like \cite{shu_nguyen_2020_pc3, watter2015e2c, levine2020pcc, solar2018latentreprmodelbasedrl} avoid explicit prediction of high-dimensional observations, just like P4O. \cite{shu_nguyen_2020_pc3} achieves that via a variant of predictive coding called contrastive predictive coding \cite{vandenoord2018cpc} that focuses on ensuring maximal mutual information between the current and future latent spaces.
-Application of this "temporal predictive control" \cite{nguyen_shu_2021_tpc} along with the Dreamer \cite{dreamer2020hafneretal} algorithm in the RL setting outperformed other forms of predictive coding such as static predictive coding \cite{srinivas2020curl} which compares a frame and its state.
-As can be seen, P4O differs in its definition of predictive coding, taking a more biologic approach through a simple subtraction that does not necessitate comparison of latent states with the future, nor a calculation of mutual information.
+Within this class of algorithms, approaches like \cite{shu_nguyen_2020_pc3, watter2015e2c, levine2020pcc, solar2018latentreprmodelbasedrl} avoid explicit prediction of high-dimensional observations, just like P4O.
+This is achieved in~\cite{shu_nguyen_2020_pc3} via a variant of predictive coding called contrastive predictive coding~\cite{vandenoord2018cpc} that focuses on ensuring maximal mutual information between the current and future latent spaces.
+Application of this ``temporal predictive control"~\cite{nguyen_shu_2021_tpc} along with the Dreamer~\cite{dreamer2020hafneretal} algorithm in the RL setting outperformed other forms of predictive coding such as static predictive coding~\cite{srinivas2020curl} which compares a frame and its state.
+As can be seen, P4O differs in its definition of predictive coding, taking a more biological approach through a simple subtraction mechanism that does not necessitate comparison of latent states with the future, nor a calculation of mutual information.
 Moreover, P4O's implementation of predictive coding decreases the number of parameters needed for the model, saving on compute resources, as opposed to methods that attempt to implement a predictive component by adding extra networks.
-Compared to other methods of representation learning with additional prediction based losses \cite{srinivas2020curl,spr2020dataeffrl_predrepr,pbl2020_bootstraplatentpredictions}, P4O does not require an extension of its architecture, reducing computational cost further.
+Compared to other methods of representation learning with additional prediction-based losses~\cite{srinivas2020curl,spr2020dataeffrl_predrepr,pbl2020_bootstraplatentpredictions}, P4O does not require an extension of its architecture, reducing computational cost further.